gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 There is a lot more you can do with this network data.
 For example:

 - Search for specific headers or header combinations.
-- Analyze network timing across multiple requests.
+- Analyze network timing across lots of requests.
 - Search for all requests with a specific script in the initiator chain.
 - Search for strings in responses from specific hosts